tashburn/diffstory/README.md

 - for arrays, diffs represent additions, removals, updates (for objects and arrays), and single-member reorderings.
 - for strings, the diff is a compact format

 It can diff from one structure to another, as long as that structure is a boolean, number, string, object, or array.
-Containers (objects, arrays) must contains only booleans, numbers, strings, objects, and arrays.
+Containers (objects, arrays) must contain only booleans, numbers, strings, objects, or arrays.
+Complex, nested, multi-type structures work fine.

 The code is ES6, so you may need something like Babel.